abdullahsaif/daily-activity/README.md

 Updated from web - August 30
 Updated from web - August 31
 Updated from web - September 01 - Updated from web - September 01 - Updated from web - September 01
- - Updated from web - September 02 - Updated from web - September 01
+ - Updated from web - September 02 - Updated from web - September 01 - Updated from web - September 01